technomancy/leiningen/doc/FAQ.md

 **Q:** `lein`/`lein.bat` won't download `leiningen-x.y.z-SNAPSHOT.jar`
 **A:** You probably downloaded `lein`/`lein.bat` from the [master branch](https://github.com/technomancy/leiningen/tree/master/bin).
 Unless you plan to build leiningen yourself or help develop it, we suggest you use the latest stable version: [lein](https://raw.githubusercontent.com/technomancy/leiningen/stable/bin/lein)/[lein.bat](https://raw.githubusercontent.com/technomancy/leiningen/stable/bin/lein.bat)

-**Q:** What does `Unrecognized VM option 'UseCGroupMemoryLimitForHeap'` mean?
-**A:** Leiningen 2.8.0 and up use this Java flag which provides better default memory settings when running in containerization.
-Older versions of Java do not support this flag.
-If you see this, it is *strongly* recommended that you upgrade Java, since the older versions have a large number of security flaws.
-If you cannot for some reason and don't care about security, you can add `:jvm-opts ^:replace []` to your `project.clj` file.

 **Q:** I have a dependency whose group ID and/or artifact ID starts with a number (which is invalid for symbols in Clojure).
 How can I add it to my project's dependencies?